Nakul24-1/Personality-Analysis/README.md

 # Personality-Analysis

-Run Trial 13 for the initial webpage
+Run Webpage/Trial 13 for the initial webpage

 Run g3.py for the analytics page